pyprojectx/px-demo/README.md

 -->

 <!-- #region -->
+Open [README.ipynb](README.ipynb) to view the full README (unfortunately github does not render notebook readme's)

 # Pyprojectx demo project

 Make it easy for your co-developers/contributors/tutorial readers to get started with your python project.